 A more accurate method

-If you need a more accurate method of knowing how much your EBS volumes are changing, you can sample them.
+For more accurate AWS EBS pricing, you need a more accurate method of knowing how much your EBS volumes are changing.
+To do this, you can sample them.
 To do that you can install software that monitors your disk changes and reports them to you.
 Take a large enough sample at typical times, and you can get a very good idea on how much any specific EBS volume is changing.
 For Windows instances you can use the internal Windows tool, Performance Monitor (simply type run > perfmon), `Perfmon` can give you the number of bytes written on average per second, just add the logical disk related counters.

 Another tool would be Disk Monitor, a tool you can download from Microsoft’s site (originally written by SysInternals), it can monitor writes to disk and create a file from it that can later be imported to a spreadsheet.
 You can download it from here: http://technet.microsoft.com/en-us/sysinternals/bb896646.aspx .
 In Linux instances, you can use a command-line Python-based open source tool named Iotop (http://guichaz.free.fr/iotop/).